SWEF: Full Year Results for the Year Ended 31 December 2021

-DJ SWEF: Full Year Results for the Year Ended 31 December 2021
+DJ SWEF: *Correction* - Full Year Results for the Year Ended 31 December 2021

-Starwood European Real Estate Finance Ltd (SWEF) SWEF: Full Year Results for the Year Ended 31 December 2021 24-March-2022 / 07:00 GMT/BST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+Starwood European Real Estate Finance Ltd (SWEF) SWEF: *Correction* - Full Year Results for the Year Ended 31 December 2021 25-March-2022 / 07:00 GMT/BST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------